TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 22/Isaiah 22.23.md

 ---

-And I will fasten him as a nail in a sure place; and he shall be for a throne of glory to his father's house.
+I will fasten him like a nail in a sure place.
+He will be for a throne of glory to his father's house.